Headingley Cricket Ground Hospitality Packages

 The 1920s featured openers Herbert Sutcliffe and Percy Holmes, who still hold the record for the highest opening stand of 555 against Essex.
 George Macaulay took 100 Championship wickets in a season 10 times.

-The 1930s featured Hedley Verity, a great left-arm spinner, Bill Bowes, an international opening bowler, and Len Hutton, one of the greatest batsmen ever to play cricket.
+The 1930s featured Hedley Verity, a great left-arm spinner, Bill Bowes, an international opening bowler, and Len Hutton, one of the best batsmen ever to play cricket.

 Headingley Stadium the home of Yorkshire County Cricket Club, the Rugby League team Leeds Rhinos and Yorkshire Carnegie rugby union team.

-Since 2006 it has officially been called the Headingley Carnegie Stadium following sponsorship from Leeds Metropolitan University whose sports faculty is called Carnegie School of Sport Exercise and Physical Education
+Since 2006 it has been called the Headingley Carnegie Stadium following sponsorship from Leeds Metropolitan University whose sports faculty is called Carnegie School of Sport Exercise and Physical Education.
+Then from November 1st 2006 – November 3rd 2021 the name changed to Emerald Headingley Stadium due to the purchase of naming rights by Emerald Group Publishing.

-With facilities having become somewhat tired, the club and university collaborated in building the Headingley Carnegie Pavilion, which replaced ‘The Shed’ to the northern side of the cricket ground which, dating from the early 1970s, was the oldest surviving structure.
-It produced quality changing facilities and a new media center.
+With facilities having become somewhat tired, the club and university collaborated in building the Headingley Carnegie Pavilion, which replaced ‘The Shed’ to the northern side of the ground which, dating from the early 1970s, was the oldest surviving structure.
+It produced quality changing facilities and a new media centre.

 Further huge improvements are planned with a £50 million re-development over 20 years designed to secure the stadium’s Test Match status.